stefanvlahov/100-days-of-code/log.md

 **Link to work:** https://github.com/stefanvlahov/multiplication-table

+### Day 9: January 14, 2017

+**Today's Progress**: Setting Up A Spring MVC using IntelliJ

+**Thoughts:** Spring MVC project setup is notoriously difficult due to all of the weird parts and dependencies that need to be taken into account.
+I was able to start the setup, but I'm stuck n how to include my JSP file :(.

+**Link to work:** Coming Soon!

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)